-Before installing or servicing system, always turn off main power to system and install lockout tag.
+Before installing or servicing system, always turn off main power to system.
 There may be more than one disconnect switch.
 Turn off accessory heater power switch if applicable.
+TAG THE DISCONNECT SWITCH WITH A SUITABLE WARNING LABEL.

 CUT HAZARD

 Failure to follow this caution may result in personal injury.